mdegans/langsan/README.md

 Out of a desire to be first to market, [many companies from OpenAI to Anthropic](https://arstechnica.com/security/2024/10/ai-chatbots-can-read-and-write-invisible-text-creating-an-ideal-covert-channel/) are releasing language models without proper input or output sanitization.
 This can lead to a variety of safety and security issues, including but not limited to human-invisible adversarial attacks, data leakage, and generation of harmful content.

 `langsan` provides immutable string wrappers guaranteeing their contents are within restricted unicode ranges, generally those only officially supported by a particular language model.
-All unicode code blocks are available as features.
-The library is designed to be fast and efficient, with minimal overhead.
+Almost all unicode code blocks are available as features (crates.io has a limit set at 300).